UniteForHumanity/UniteForHumanity/readme.md

 <h3><a name="chat"></a>Chat & Social Media</h3>

 We set up an instance of Slack for use during the event and immediately hit invitation restrictions.
-We are now using Gitter/ <a href="https://unite.un.org/ideas/">https://unite.un.org/ideas/</a>.
-For those of you not familiar with Gitter, it’s a chatroom allowing group and 1-on-1 conversations.
+We are now using Gitter: <<a href="https://gitter.im/aminethedream/UniteForHumanity">https://gitter.im/aminethedream/UniteForHumanity</a>.
+For those of you not familiar with Gitter, it’s a chatroom like Slack that allows group and 1-on-1 conversations.
 To use the event Gitter, just log in with your Github or Twitter credentials.

 The hashtag for our event is #uniteforhumanity.
 Please use it to tag your tweets, Instagrams & other posts related to the event!